 Location: 20846 Caleb Jones Road, Ewell, MD 21824

 The family-run post office in Ewell is quite possibly one of the smallest and most charming that you will ever see.
-We were told that mail is delivered by boat twice a day, yet we still couldn’t imagine that there wouldn’t be some sort of delay in delivery time given the remoteness of Smith Island.
-We decided to test this theory out and send 2 post cards to my niece and nephew in Virginia.
-Low and behold, one post card arrived 3 days after being sent.
+We were told that mail is delivered by boat twice a day, yet we still couldn’t imagine that there wouldn’t be some sort of delay in the delivery time given the remoteness of Smith Island.
+We decided to test this theory out and send 2 postcards to my niece and nephew in Virginia.
+Lo and behold, one postcard arrived 3 days after being sent.
 The second postcard, which was sent at the same time, arrived about a week later.